carlesfernandez/docker-petalinux/README.md

 Run the installer and save the `petalinux-vXXX.X-final-installer.run` file in `./resources/`

-We need to patch the Petalinux installer so it does not ask to accept licences.
+We need to patch the Petalinux installer so it does not ask to accept licenses.

 > N.B.
 I'm not sure it's completely legal; but I haven't been able to script an
 > `expect` to automatically accept them (which might not be legal as well